Fresh peas are sweet, plump, and taste like spring. Once they are past their prime, they turn mealy and bland.

-Most varieties of peas are in season starting in April and ending in November on the west coast.
+Most varieties are in season starting in April and ending in November on the west coast.
 Other areas have a season that typically starts a month later and ends a month earlier (from May through October).
 However, peas do best before it gets too hot, so look for them at the farmers market in spring and early summer.

 To pick the best ones, look for plump pods that have no wrinkles.
 A shriveled pod indicates that it has dried out or is over ripe, in which case the sugars turn to starch.
 White scarring on the peas is ok, it’s not an indication of quality.

 To store peas, place them in a plastic bag, in the crisper drawer of your fridge (which helps keep from drying out).
 They will last a few days or up to 1 week.